Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Ablation Studies

 \subsubsection{The effectiveness of CGM}

 Context Guided MaxConv is the basic unit in our Transformer stage, which is responsible for reasoning and guiding the entire network.
+Compared with the two basic units of convolutional and linear layers, our CGM can adjust the weights adaptively and select reasonable contextual information for reconstruction, which is not available in convolutional or linear units.
 To verify its importance, we replace CGM with the linear layer and group convolution, respectively.
 Meanwhile, we set their parameters as close as possible.
-According to TABLE~\ref{tab:CGM}, we can see that our CGM achieves better performance with fewer parameters and Multi-adds.
-This validates the excellence and effectiveness of the proposed CGM.
+According to TABLE~\ref{tab:CGM}, we can see that our proposed CGM achieves better performance with fewer parameters and Multi-adds.
+This fully validates the excellence and effectiveness of the proposed CGM.